 \section{Introduction}

 A valued field $(K,v)$ with valuation ring ${\cal O}$ and value group $vK$ is called \bfind{extremal} if for every multi-variable polynomial $f(X_1, \dots , X_n)$ over $K$ the set

 has a maximal element.
 For the history of this notion, see \cite{[AKP]}.
 In that paper, extremal fields were characterised in several special cases, but some cases remained open.
 In the present paper we answer the question stated after Theorem~1.2 of \cite{[AKP]} to the positive, thereby removing the condition of equal characteristic from the theorem.
-Thus, the theorem now reads:
+The most comprehensive version of the theorem now reads: